-- 1. Go to File>Import or press Cmd+I. - 2.
+- 1. Do one of the previous three methods to open a .cgf document, or go to File>Import or press Cmd+I. - 2.
 The devices and groups found in the AVS-Monitor document are created.
 But the devices are by default "unknown products". - 3.
-Select devices from the Selector or Network Tab. - 4.
-Do right-click > Products and choose the appropriate product (NXAMP,...) among the displayed list.
+Select devices the one after the other from the Selector or Network Tab. - 4.
+Right-click on them and go to Products.
+Choose the appropriate product (NXAMP,...) among the displayed list of products.